Shalabu/db_conn_mgr_log4j_search/README.md

 ** UNDER DEVELOPMENT **
-- Implementing failover access to database
-– If one database dies the ConnectionManager should automatically switch to second database server
-– During failover mode checks if master DB server is again ready to use and establish all new connections to master DB server afterwards
+- Implementing failover access to database â€“ If one database dies the ConnectionManager should automatically switch to second database server â€“ During failover mode checks if master DB server is again ready to use and establish all new connections to master DB server afterwards